 IMPORTANT: Federal law prohibits employers from taking any adverse action against an employee because his or her case receives a E-Verify Needs More Time case result

 - Follow next steps based on case result provided

-A TNC means that the information entered into E-Verify does not match records available to SSA and/or DHS.
-It is possible for an employee to receive a dual TNC, which means the case received a TNC result from both agencies at the same time because information entered into E-Verify does not match records available to both SSA and DHS.
-E Verify identifies the agency or agencies associated with the mismatch in the TNC Further Action Notice.
+A mismatch means that the information entered into E-Verify does not match records available to DHS and/or SSA.
+It is possible for an employee to receive a dual mismatch, which means the case received a mismatch result from both agencies at the same time because information entered into E-Verify does not match records available to both DHS and SSA.
+E-Verify identifies the agency or agencies associated with the mismatch in the Further Action Notice.

 - Download and print the Further Action Notice and confirm that the information listed at the top is correct

 - Have employee review and confirm that his or her information listed at the top is correct

 - Instruct the employee to indicate his or her decision to take action or not and to sign and date the Further Action Notice.
 Provide the employee with a copy of the signed Further Action Notice in English (and a translated version, if appropriate)

 - Keep the original signed Further Action Notice on file with Form I-9

 - Tell the employee to give you their decision by the 10th federal government working day after E-Verify issued the mismatch result or you will close the case in E-Verify; and

 - Close the case in E-Verify if the employee does not give you their decision whether to take action by the end of the 10th federal government working day.